Hofls/useful-info/cookbooks/human-computer/graphic-design/graphic-design.md

 ### Graphic design
 * `Graphic design` - uses visuals to convey a message
 * Keep it simple.
 Too much stuff becomes overwhelming for a viewer
+* Important goal - transmit information to a viewer as quickly as possible
+    * e.g. 2 second glance should be enough

 ##### Fundamentals
 * `Line` - shape that connects two or more points